HeRAMS-WHO/herams-i18n/docs/index.rst

    :alt: update data table
    :align: center

-..
-Note:: The number of action buttons visible depends on your project's settings.
+.. note:: The number of action buttons visible depends on your project's settings.

 4. To modify a record click the |pencil| icon in the *Actions* columns.
 You should now be able to edit the selected record.
 Use the buttons in the lower right corner to move to the |next| page of the questionnaire or return to the |previous| page.
 You can also use the navigation pane on the left to access a specific section of the questionnaire.
 5. Make sure to validate and save your changes before exiting the record.
 To save your changes, navigate to the last page, **Validate**, and click the |submit| button.